scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 In practice, what do we rely on the sbt community repository for?

-The sbt community repository is primarily used for two purposes:
+The sbt community repository has two primary purposes:

 1. It hosts “old” versions of sbt plugins that may still be used today in Scala projects.
    It is important to note that those sbt plugins are not necessarily that old.
 Some of